 As many of us are hearing and seeing described by larger schools or districts, a “hybrid” learning model is an effort to give as many students as much time as possible in a school building to experience in-person learning while practicing safe distancing.
 To accommodate this plan, it may require relocating grade levels to different buildings, limiting older students to online learning, or staggering/alternating student attendance to ensure the student/staff population relative to building capacity supports distancing guidelines.
 These models favor having younger students in the building the most and significantly reducing on-campus in-person instruction for students as they reach older grades where they are deemed to be more independent.
 While numerous considerations are continuously informing and directing the plans for all schools and districts, public and private, the most prevalent factor for this type of “hybrid” model is, again, the student-to-building capacity ratio required to achieve recommendations for physical distancing.

 Holy Family Catholic High School’s wide hallways and expansive building and campus, along with this year’s carefully planned enrollment and staffing additions, allow us to educate our students without the need to stagger/alternate attendance.
-While our enrollment is growing significantly this fall, our building is designed to accomodate 50% more students than we are accepting for enrollment.
-Thus, we are operating at 50% capacity for this year with the hope we could welcome new students next year or as soon as it is safe to do so.
+While our enrollment is growing significantly this fall, our building is designed to accommodate 50% more students than we are accepting for enrollment.
+Thus, we are operating at 50% capacity for this year, hoping we could welcome new students next year or as soon as it is safe to do so.

 Holy Family’s “hybrid” learning model is defined and operates differently than larger schools.
-Our hybrid learning scenario applies to the times throughout the year where both in-person/on-campus and online/at-home learning is happening simultaneously.
-When students or teachers who have been exposed to, or diagnosed with COVID-19 are isolating at home (per the requirements set forth by the school), the ability to continue their education in a synchronous and uninterrupted fashion with the rest of their peers in the classroom will be available through technological means.
-When these two methods of teaching and learning are happening at the same time – in-person and virtual/online – this is considered “hybrid” per Holy Family’s definition of the term.
+Our hybrid learning scenario applies to the times throughout the year, where both in-person/on-campus and online/at-home learning happen simultaneously.
+When students or teachers who have been exposed to or diagnosed with COVID-19 are isolating at home (per the requirements set forth by the school), the ability to continue their education synchronously and uninterruptedly with the rest of their peers in the classroom will be available through technological means.
+When these two teaching and learning methods are happening simultaneously – in-person and virtual/online – this is considered “hybrid” per Holy Family’s definition of the term.